-The management structure of the company consists of the Board of Directors and three committees, namely Audit Committee, Risk Management Committee and Nomination and Remuneration Committee.
-All of the company's executive members, including directors and executive officers are qualified under Section 68 of the Companies Act B.E.
+The management structure of the Company consists of the Board of Directors and four committees, namely Audit Committee, Risk Management Committee, Nomination and Remuneration Committee and Corperate Governance Committee.
+All of the Company's executive members, including directors and executive officers are qualified under Section 68 of the Companies Act B.E.
 2535 and in line with relating regulations launched by the capital market.
 The management structure of the Company in deatails is as follows:

-8.1 Board of Directors
+Board of Directors

-The Board of Directors comprises a total of 10 members.
-In 2016 and 2017, the company's Board of Directors held 12 and 14 meetings respectively.
+The Board of Directors comprises a total of 9 members(1).
+In 2017 and 2018, the Company's Board of Directors held 14 and 12 meetings respectively.
+Mrs. Somrudee Suwannaroop is the Company Secretary.
 Details of attendance of each director are as follows: